n1ru4l/envelop/README.md

 flow, allowing developers to develop, share and collaborate on GraphQL-related plugins while filling the missing pieces in GraphQL implementations.

-`envelop` aims to extend the GraphQL execution flow by adding plugins that enrichs the feature set of your application.
+`envelop` aims to extend the GraphQL execution flow by adding plugins that enrich the feature set of your application.

 <p align="center">